eProsima/Fast-DDS-docs/docs/fastddsgen/introduction/introduction.rst

 The eProsima Fast DDS-Gen tool reads the IDL files and parses a subset of the `OMG IDL specification <https://www.omg.org/spec/IDL/4.2/>`_ to generate source code for data serialization.
-This subset includes the data type descriptions included in :ref:`idl-types`.
+This subset includes the data type descriptions included in :ref:`fastddsgen_idl_datatypes`.
 The rest of the file content is ignored.

 eProsima Fast DDS-Gen generated source code uses `Fast CDR <https://github.com/eProsima/Fast-CDR>`_, a C++11 library that provides the data serialization and codification mechanisms.
-Therefore, as stated in the RTPs standard, when the data are sent, they are serialized and encoded using the corresponding Common Data Representation (CDR).
+Therefore, as stated in the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_, when the data are sent, they are serialized and encoded using the corresponding Common Data Representation (CDR).
 The CDR transfer syntax is a low-level representation for inter-agents transfer, mapping from OMG IDL data types to byte streams.
 Please refer to the official `CDR specification <https://www.omg.org/cgi-bin/doc?formal/02-06-51>`_ for more